-The best recruiting tools for small businesses save time, resources, and – in the long run – money.
+The best recruiting software and tools for small businesses save time, resources, and – in the long run – money.
 The costs of making the wrong hire are steep, and even when you get the hiring process, finding, interviewing, and negotiating with a candidate is resource-intensive.

 A recruiter spends, on average, 38 hours posting an open position, reviewing and screening applicants, prepping for an interview, and extending an offer.
 That’s a lot of time spent on admin that could be saved by integrating free and low-cost recruiting tools.